A note on the elementary construction of High-Dimensional Expanders of Kaufman and Oppenheim: Proof of the Descent Theorem

-Define the \emph{adjacency operator} $A$ that, on a function $f: X(0) \rightarrow \R$ on vertices returns another function $Af$ on vertices defined via
+Define the \emph{adjacency operator} $A$ that, on a function $f\colon X(0) \rightarrow \R$ on vertices returns another function $Af$ on vertices defined via

+where $u\sim v$ refers to a random neighbour of $v$ according to the distribution $u \sim \mu_0(X_v)$.
 In other words, $A$ \emph{averages} $f$ over neighbours.
 Furthermore, $A$ is self-adjoint with respect to the above inner product, i.e, $\inangle{Af,g} = \inangle{f,Ag}$.
 Hence, it has $n$ real eigenvalues and an orthonormal set of eigenvectors.
 Clearly $A\mathbb{1} = \mathbb{1}$; the constant $1$ function is an eigenvector for this operator (in fact, it is an eigenvector corresponding to the largest eigenvalue 1).
 The remaining eigenvalues are characterized by the \autoref{thm:cf}.